-Table 1: Treatment conditions
+Table 1: Treatments

-The condition is different from the one tested in LeCoq and Orzen (2006) in that producers here face quadratic marginal costs.
+The treatment is different from the one tested in LeCoq and Orzen (2006) in that our producers face quadratic marginal costs.

-[†] The condition is different from the one tested in Brandts et al. (2008) in that the market has been created from the market with 3 producers not by entry, but by divestment; producers thus have the same set of assets as in the market with 3 producers.
+The treatment is different from the one tested in Brandts et al. (2008) in that the market has been created from the market with 3 producers by divestiture, not by entry; producers thus have the same set of assets as those in the market with 3 producers.

-§ The condition is identical to the one tested in LeCoq and Orzen (2006).
+§ The treatment is identical to the one tested in LeCoq and Orzen (2006).

-The condition is identical to the one tested in Brandts et al. (2008).
+\ The treatment is identical to the one tested in Brandts et al. (2008).

 A key characteristic is the number of producers in the electricity market.
-While there is some variance, assuming two producers for markets in the New EU Member States10 and three producers for markets in the old EU Member States11 seems a good approximation.12
+While there is some variance, assuming two producers for markets in the new EU member states and three producers for markets in the old EU member states seems a good approximation.

-Thus for the NMS-12 we compare outcomes in markets with two producers and without a forward market (M2) with outcomes in such markets with a forward market (M2F).
+For the NMS-12 we thus compare outcomes in markets with two producers and without a forward market (M2) with outcomes in such markets with a forward market (M2F).
 We also compare the difference in outcomes with the difference in outcomes of markets with two (M2) and three producers (M3), when for the latter we add one more producer by means of divestiture.
 In other words, we compare the differences of M2F - M2 and M3 - M2.
 The markets M2zc and M2Fzc are treatments to allow comparison of our results with the experimental results of LeCoq and Orzen (2006).

 For the EU-15 we compare outcomes in markets with three producers and without a forward market (M3) with outcomes in such markets with a forward market (M3F).
-We also compare the difference in outcomes with the difference in outcomes of markets with three (M3) and four producers (M4), when for the latter re we add one more producer by means of divestiture.
+We also compare the difference in outcomes with the difference in outcomes of markets with three (M3) and four producers (M4), when for the latter we add one more producer by means of divestiture.
 In other words, we compare the differences of M3F - M3 and M4 - M3.